RagingTiger/cups-airprint/README.md

 relay for printers that are already on the network but not AirPrint capable.
 The local Avahi will be utilized for advertising the printers on the network.

-This is also an excuse to dip my toes into GitHub/Docker more, so why not?
-Hopefully someone else finds this useful.

 # <a name="multi-arch"></a> [Multi-arch Image](#toc)
 The below commands reference a
 [Docker Manifest List](https://docs.docker.com/engine/reference/commandline/manifest/)